vineetmimrot/runner/docs/adrs/0550-Credscan-for-secret-scan.md

 ## Context
 Currently, there are couple of scenario's where user's credentials can leak into workflow logs during an Action run.
-- User is using some CLI based action and his/her script can print credentials on console.
+- User is using some CLI based action like *runs*, *azure-cli*, *powershell*, etc and his/her script can print credentials on console.
-- Action has a bug due to which it prints user's credential.
+- Action has a bug due to which it prints user credentials.
 This could happen due to an unintentional oversight on Author's part.
 Though, the current runner has the capability to detect secrets like GITHUB_TOKEN, secrets set by the user under repo/org/environment and ::add-mask:: tag set by the user, etc but it is not exhaustive.

 ## Decision